kaaproject/kaa/doc/Customization-guide/Customizable-system-components/Owner-verifiers/index.md

 ## Owner verifier provisioning

-To provision your owner verifier, do the following:
+To provision your owner verifier:

-1. Create maven project.
+1. Create a maven project.
 You can use this [pom]({{github_url}}server/verifiers/trustful-verifier/pom.xml) as an example.

 2. Create similar classes as defined above and put them in appropriate packages.

-3. Add your verification logic to methods of `CustomOwnerVerifier` and build your project using next command.
+3. Add your verification logic to methods of `CustomOwnerVerifier` and build your project using the command below.

 		$ mvn clean install

-4. Place created jar file into `/usr/lib/kaa-node/lib`.
+4. Move the `*.jar` file containing the owner verifier to the `/usr/lib/kaa-node/lib` folder.

-5. If you using different package than `org.kaaproject.kaa.server.verifiers.*`  you need to edit `kaa-node.properties` file in `/usr/lib/kaa-node/conf` folder.
-Specify additional package to scan kaa plugins configuration in parameter `additional_plugins_scan_package`, in our case -- `org.kaaproject.kaa.sample`.
+5. If you use other package than `org.kaaproject.kaa.server.verifiers.*`, edit the `kaa-node.properties` file in the `/usr/lib/kaa-node/conf` folder.
+Use the parameter `additional_plugins_scan_package` to specify additional package to scan for Kaa plugins configuration.
+In this case, it is `org.kaaproject.kaa.sample`.

-6. Restart `kaa-node` service.
+6. Restart the `kaa-node` service.

 		$ sudo service kaa-node restart

-7. Use [Administration UI]({{root_url}}Glossary/#administration-ui) or [REST API]({{root_url}}Programming-guide/Server-REST-APIs/#!/Verifiers/editUserVerifier) to create/update/delete your owner verifier instances.
+7. Use the [Administration UI]({{root_url}}Glossary/#administration-ui) or [REST API]({{root_url}}Programming-guide/Server-REST-APIs/#!/Verifiers/editUserVerifier) to create/update/delete your owner verifier instances.

----